TalebRafiepour/step-progress/README.md

 ```
 ## Support the Library

-You can support the library by liking it on pub, staring in on Github and reporting any bugs you
-encounter.
+We appreciate your support for the StepProgress library!
+You can help us by:

+- Liking the package on [pub.dev](https://pub.dev/packages/step_progress).
+- Starring the repository on [GitHub](https://github.com/TalebRafiepour/step_progress).
+- Reporting any issues or bugs you encounter [here](https://github.com/TalebRafiepour/step_progress/issues).

+Your contributions and feedback are invaluable to us!

 ## License